The dark side of LLMs: Security risks in semantic model development

 Internal deployment

-For companies that cannot accept the lack of control in the managed enterprise solution, there is the option to stack some GPUs in the basement and run your own models.
+For companies that can't accept the lack of control in the managed enterprise solution, one option is to stack some GPUs in the basement and run your own models.
 This doesn’t mean you have to build your own application.
 Some LLM applications (like our planned AI integration for Tabular Editor) allow you to “bring your own LLM”, which limits the integrator’s responsibility to the model layer – the applications are ready to use.
 However, depending on the use case, companies might choose to build their own custom applications using the increasingly sophisticated open-source ecosystem.

 Local deployment